microsoft/rushstack.io-website/pages/api/api-extractor.extractormessage.md

 |  --- | --- | --- |
 |  [formatMessageWithLocation(workingPackageFolderPath)](./api-extractor.extractormessage.formatmessagewithlocation.md) |  | Returns the message formatted with its identifier and file position. |
 |  [formatMessageWithoutLocation()](./api-extractor.extractormessage.formatmessagewithoutlocation.md) |  |  |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `ExtractorMessage` class.